 The PLAY:1 did fairly well across the board in our testing.
 We used four different testing metrics to determine the scores you can see in the table above.
 You can read about how well the PLAY:1 performed in each of those metrics in the sections below.

 If you want to listen to anything outside of streaming services, things get a bit trickier.
 Sonos does not include Bluetooth capability in their speakers, so if you want to link your computer to one of their speakers and listen to the audio from YouTube or Netflix, you're pretty much out of luck.
 There are some third party software solutions that try to get around this problem, but in our experience they're unreliable.
-The only real option is to get one of the more expensive Sonos speakers that have a physical line in (like the $500 PLAY:5 or the $700 Playbar) or the $350 Sonos Connect (which creates a compatible wireless audio signal) and physically plug your computer in.
+The only real option is to get one of the more expensive Sonos speakers that have a physical line in (like the $400 Beam, the $500 PLAY:5, or the $700 Playbar) or the $350 Sonos Connect (which creates a compatible wireless audio signal) and physically plug your computer in.
 For these circumstances all of the other models we tested are much more user friendly, as they all have simple Bluetooth connections that can turn them into the main audio output for any Bluetooth enabled device.

 Smart Home Compatibility